 Create an interactive-map that shows where alumni and post-doctoral researchers came from prior to their SAFS experience and where they have gone

 Characterize alumni’s impact in their disciplines and the regions in which they work in their own words

 If you have not yet taken the survey, please do so to add your information to our ever-expanding map.

-The School of Aquatic and Fishery Sciences is sharing stories from people who have been closely associated with the School from over the decades.
-These personal tales highlight interests in aquatic and fishery sciences, and personal reflections on time spent before, at and after SAFS of a broad range of students, faculty, and staff.
+The School of Aquatic and Fishery Sciences is sharing stories from people who have been closely associated with the School over the decades.
+These personal tales from students, alumni, faculty, and staff highlight their interests in aquatic and fishery sciences and their personal reflections on time spent before, at, and after SAFS.
 Explore these short stories and please share your experiences by contacting André Punt or Dan DiNicola.
-You can view the growing collection of stories here or view commemorative booklet below.
+You can view the growing collection of stories here or view our commemorative booklet below.

 Boots in the Mud giving campaign